mpatrickaires/mpatrickaires/README.md

 <br>

-I also have knowledge in good programming practices, such as the use of **Clean Code**, the principles of **SOLID** and how to apply some **Design Patterns**.
+I also have knowledge in good programming practices, such as the use of **Clean Code**, the principles of **SOLID** and how to apply **Design Patterns**.
 All that aiming for a clean and legible code! 🧹